-Definition of Life: the existence of an individual human being or animal.
+The existence of an individual human being or animal.

-Synonyms of Life: creature, existence, human being, living, person, etc.
+Creature, existence, human being, living, person, etc.

 These notes are from recovery in AA and/or related 12 step programs.